Why Isn T Polaris Moving?

 No, Polaris is not the brightest star in the sky.
 It is actually only the 50th brightest star.
 However, it is still easily visible due to its location near the North Pole and its use in navigation.
 The brightest star in the sky is Sirius, also known as the Dog Star.

-Recommended for you: What Is The Thrust Jet Position On A Polaris Pool Cleaner?
+Recommended for you: Where Is The Most Common Pool Leak?